Nyhavn 53

 Nyhavn 53, also known as Madame Tofte's House, is a residential building overlooking the Nyhavn canal in central Copenhagen, Denmark.
 It was constructed with three storeys in the 1750s but owes its current appearance to a renovation in the 1870s.
 It was listed in the Danish registry of protected buildings and places in 1932.
 Notable former residents include the composer Peter Arnold Heise and the ballet dancer Augusta Nielsen.
 The Adventurers' Club of Denmark is based in a half-timbered warehouse in the courtyard.

 History

 Early history

 The property was listed in Copenhagen's first cadastre of 1689 as No. 17 in St. Ann's East Quarter.
 It was owned by one Peder Ebbesen at that time.
+By 1731, No. 16 belonged to Ole Severin.

 The property was later acquired by Hans Jacob Tofte.
+He was originally from Lolland.
 He was granted citizenship as a skipper in Copenhagen in 1735.
-The constructed building on the site was constructed for him in 1854–55.
-His property was listed in the new cadastre of 1756 as No. 27 in St. Ann's Quarter.
+The present building on the site was constructed for him in 1754–55.
+His property was listed in the new cadastre of 1756 as No. 27 in St. Ann's East Quarter.
 He died in the second half of the 1760s.
 The property was later owned by his widow (died c.
 1783).
-The was during her ownershipcoloqually known as Madame Tofte's House, a name that stuck to it long after her death.
+During her ownership it was colloquially known as Madame Tofte's House, a name that stuck to it long after her death.